Monte Carlo investigation of phase changes and the order of transition of Ising modeled single-walled Nanotube: Simulation results and its discussions

+Figure \ref{f17} depicts the hysteresis curve for the C-type AFM system ($J_1=-1, J_2=+1$).
+A step behaviour is observed at lower temperature ( $T= 0.01$) and is shown in Fig. \ref{f17a}.
+The width of coercive force in the double loop hysteresis decreases as the temperature increases (please see Fig. \ref{f17b}, \ref{f17c} and \ref{f17d}).
+At $T=0.3$, the loop becomes a single line and two step hysteresis occurs (Fig. \ref{f17e}).
+There is a minimum remanent magnetization found at that temperature ($T=0.3$).
+The Fig. \ref{f17f} shows that the system transits from C-type AFM phase to paramagnetic phase at the $T_C=3.2$.

-We have simulated the canonical ensemble from the Metropolis algorithm and determined the mechanical and thermal properties.
-This method is not suitable for calculating the system's entropy, free energy and the order of the transition \cite{Suman2019Non-}.
-Thus, the additional thermal properties and the order of the phase transition of the Ising nanotube are discussed using the WL algorithm in the following section.
+In the present work, the canonical ensemble from the Metropolis algorithm are simulated and the mechanical and thermal properties are determined.
+However, this method is not suitable for calculating the system's entropy, free energy and the order of the transition \cite{Suman2019Non-}.
+Hence, to discuss the additional thermal properties and the order of phase transition of the Ising nano tube, WL algorithm is utilized and the following section discusses about them in detail.